yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 ## Copyright and License

-Licenses of the forked repositories apply.
+Licenses of the forked repositories apply:

 The algorithm and software in the tet_mesh_tools repository were developed by Joanna Leng, Jonathan Pickering and J Rogers together with the FFEA team at the University of Leeds.
 The main funding for this was Joanna Leng's Research Software Engineering Fellowship (EP/R025819/1).